 - Opportunities for cultural interaction with the local community: guided activities include ethnobotanical walks, visits to small scale farms, and other experiences we are developing in association with our local partners.

-Now also available: Superior and Premium Rooms:
+Now also available: Comfort Rooms and Amazon Suites:

 - Fully varnished